-What is it that allows athletes to become elite–to excel at their sport–to rise to the top?
-Among the many factors, success and consistency stands out.
+What allows athletes to become elite–to excel at their sport–to rise to the top?
+Among the many factors, success and consistency stand out.
 That is that they find a road to success and CONSISTENTLY follow that path.
 What does that mean?

 Path to Olympic Gold

 Barbara Ann and her victory at the 1972 Sapporo, Japan Olympics after years of consistently having fun!

 Let me share my path to Olympic gold.
 I started skiing when I was about three years old.
 It was something our family did together.
 Dad was coaching the high school ski team at the time, so every weekend, we piled into the family car and drove to Mt.
 Ascutney in Brownsville, Vermont, and skied CONSISTENTLY throughout the winter.
 That, by itself, didn’t guarantee an Olympic gold medal in my future, but it began the foundation.